 All sound good so far?
 It should, as for the most part the Pixel 4 is an excellent bit of hardware, apart from one key area – it’s pretty bad battery life.
 I was concerned about this the moment I saw the words “90Hz refresh rate” muttered in the same breath as “2800mAh battery”.

 2800mAh is a fairly small capacity, even for a phone this size.
 This, plus the added power drain a high refresh rate requires, means it’s all too easy to drain the Pixel 4 of its charge with a day of moderately heavy use.
 Using the phone as my primary entertainment device during a train trip up North, I saw an average power drop of between 7-10% which isn’t bad.
 But gaming was a completely different story.
-After an hour playing PUBG the battery had gone from 60 to 30%, which is pretty darned dire.
+After only an hour playing PUBG the battery had gone from 60 to 30%, which is pretty darned dire.
 The same happened when shooting video in 4K.

 With regular use I could stretch a day and a half, but the Pixel 4’s battery life is without a doubt shorter than most competing flagships.
 It is also slower to charge, with Google having loaded it with barebones 18W charging, meaning it can take over an hour for the phone to go from 0-100%.